Braided finite automata and representation theory

 In fact, we can apply certain regular operations on languages, such that the language regularity is preserved, i.e. if we start with a regular language, no matter how many times we will apply these operations, we will still have a regular language.
 The operations of {\it concatenation product}, {\it union}, {\it intersection}, {\it complement} and {\it Kleene's star} defined earlier are all regular operations.
 We also note that two automata are said to be equivalent if they accept the same language.

-We show below examples of directed graphs of abstract automata, with a finite number of states, with distinguished accepting ones, and with labeled transitions, where each action labels exactly one outgoing arrow.
-The start state is usually indicated by a free arrow attached to the left of the state, whereas an accepted (final) state is represented by a double circle.
-Note that in deterministic automata it is impossible for two arrows to leave the same state carrying the same label, i.e. the diagram in Figure 1 is {\it forbidden}:
+Below, we illustrate directed graphs of finite-state automata with distinguished accepting states and labelled transitions, where each action labels exactly one outgoing arrow.
+The start state is indicated by a free incoming arrow on the left, whereas an accepting (final) state is represented by a double circle. {This double circle indicates that the string processed thus far belongs to the language recognized by the machine; any other state is represented by a single circle.
+Any state within a finite automaton can be designated as accepting, and accepting states may feature outgoing transitions; an automaton may pass through an accepting state mid-string, continuing to subsequent states as long as characters remain to be read. } Note that in deterministic automata it is impossible for two arrows to leave the same state carrying the same label, i.e. the diagram in Figure \ref{fig1} is {\it forbidden}: